Last month, one of our rental properties looked like this:

 If you’re a new reader, here’s quick background:

-Will and I own seven rental property units, all located in Atlanta.
+As of today (August 2016), my partner and I own seven rental property units, all located in Atlanta.
 (We live in Las Vegas.)
 These include one triplex and four single-family homes.

 One of my goals is to eradicate myths and misunderstandings around rental property investing, like: